12.9.2023

 Over the years we have successfully reduced the amount of material used in the suction bag without compromising product quality.
 Today, our suction bags are the lightest bags in the market and do not contain any PVC, latex or DEPH.
 We are continuously investigating new raw materials, both recycled and recyclable, to continue being the forerunner in our field.

 Serres Suction bag is exceptionally light and compact.
 The folded bag is unique with its patented folding design.
 Smart suction bag packaging reduces CO₂e emissions in transportation i.e. package design is scaled down to minimum size, maximized number of bags per package and empty space is minimized in the packaging.
-This enables that up to 4 times more Serres Suction bags can be packed in logistics packaging than comparable products.
+According to our study, this allows up to 4 times more Serres Suction bags to be packed in logistic packaging compared to similar products ***.
 Sea transportation from Finland to The Netherlands is used to reduce CO₂e emissions.

 *Cradle-to-grave covers the entire lifecycle of a product.
 It’s a full analysis of a product from the raw materials to the disposal of the product to asses its full carbon footprint.
 In 2023 we will complete the the scientific method in our calculation.